tburgess97/ABM/README.md

 ### Running the Model

-- Download [the model repository](https://github.com/tburgess97/ABM) (under code -> Download ZIP) and extract to a local directory
+- Download [the model repository](https://github.com/tburgess97/ABM) (under: code -> Download ZIP) and extract to a local directory
 - Navigate to the directory the model is stored locally within the command prompt
 - Install the packages required (as listed in the dependences above) locally using pip install:
   - At the command prompt: > python -m pip